madhobi/covid19_unemployment_dashboard/README.md

 # Economic Repurcussions of the COVID-19 Pandemic
 This repository contains current economic data, COVID-19 metrics, and a python source file for data visualization.
+The data is reflecting the unemployment situation captured from the year 2020 in US.
+The visualization dashboard has been built using Python Bokeh library and it can be viewed from this link: https://madhobi.github.io/covid19_unemployment_dashboard/

 The data used in our visualization are contained in the following files: